 In 2015, the USFWS began opening the Rocky Flats National Wildlife Refuge for guided tours.
-The agency will not conduct a prescribed fire in 2016.
+The agency will further open the Refuge in 2017 as it completes building the trail system.

 Work Plan Elements

 The Work Plan is divided into the following five sections: